 What evidence is needed to convict a hit and run?A hit-and-run is a serious crime that can result in severe consequences for the person responsible.
 To prosecute someone for a hit and run, the prosecution must prove that the defendant was involved in an accident and left the scene without stopping to render aid or exchange information with the other party involved.
+A painting showing one eye and the iris part is showing an act of violence Eyewitness testimony can be a valuable piece of evidence in a hit and run case.
+Eyewitnesses can provide information about the events leading up to the accident, the accident itself, and the actions of the driver after the accident.
+They can also identify the vehicle and the driver, which can be important in establishing the defendant's identity and involvement in the crime.

 Physical evidence can also be used to convict a hit and run driver.
 This can include debris from the accident scene, paint transfers from the defendant's vehicle onto the victim's vehicle, or other physical damage to the defendant's vehicle.
 Physical evidence can provide crucial information about the details of the accident and the defendant's actions at the scene.